The health benefits of work

 The sooner you talk about returning to work, the sooner you can put a suitable recovery and return to work program together.
 And the sooner you do that, the better it is for your patient’s overall recovery and wellbeing.
 Take a look at the downloadable resources we’ve brought together to help you talk to your patient about the health and recovery benefits of returning to work.

-There’s a strong body of research and evidence supporting the idea that a safe, sustainable and timely return to work aids recovery from injury.
+Research supports the idea that a safe, sustainable and timely return to work aids recovery from injury.
 Read the Australian Consensus Statement on the Health Benefits of Work and find out more about the research and evidence.